-Succeeding with your asylum application will depend a great deal on your own ability to put forth a detailed, compelling story of what occurred, including names, dates, places, and other details.
+Succeeding with your U.S. asylum application will depend a great deal on your own ability to put forth a detailed, compelling story of what occurred, including names, dates, places, and other details.

-You’ll probably need to read over your statement several times in preparation for your asylum interview or court hearing.
+You'll probably need to read over your written statement several times in preparation for your asylum interview or court hearing.
 Even someone telling the truth might experience memory lapses, or have trouble remembering dates.
-Write down the dates when everything you’re talking about happened, and double check against any forms of evidence you might have, such as calendars, letters or emails from friends, and store receipts.
+Write down the dates when everything you're talking about happened, and double check these against any forms of evidence you might have, such as calendars, letters or emails from friends, and store receipts.
 Then read your statement several times to refresh your memory, and test yourself on specific dates.

-If you were physically harmed in a way that left physical or psychological scars or other lasting damage, then it can also help to visit a doctor in the U.S. and get a report analyzing what the doctor believes happened to you.
+If you were physically harmed in a way that left physical or psychological scars or other lasting damage, it can also help to visit a doctor in the U.S. and get a report analyzing what the doctor believes happened to you.

 These are just a few ways to get corroborating evidence.
 Each person's case is different, so you'll want to think creatively about what documents you can provide that will convince the decision-maker in your case.